callum-p/callumpember.com/_posts/2015-12-12-S3-Bucket-Security.md

 categories:
 - S3
 ---
-I’ve had my AWS account for a few years now.
-Back when I first made it I wasn’t too concerned with bucket policies, IAM policies and roles and the rest of it.
-I was just excited to use AWS and get familiar with it and find out what the big deal was.
-One of the first things I did was setup backups of my personal computer to S3.
+When I first started with AWS, I wasn't concerned with bucket policies, IAM policies and roles.
+I was just excited to explore AWS and immediately set up backups of my personal computer to S3.

-Fast forward two years and I check my S3 bucket to see what I’ve got in there – oh look, there is a document I need.
-So I paste the URL of the S3 object into the browser and it loads straight away.
-Wait a minute…..
-I shouldn’t be able to access that!
+Two years later, I needed a document from my S3 bucket.
+I pasted the URL into the browser and it loaded straight away.
+Wait – I shouldn't be able to access that!

-Enter the face palm.
-I had my S3 bucket with all my passport scans, medical information, driver’s license scans and who knows what else open to the public for years!
-It was a serious reality check and I locked it down immediately.
+My S3 bucket with passport scans, medical information, driver's license scans and more had been publicly accessible for years.
+I locked it down immediately.

-After that incident I got curious.
-I said to myself, “if I did that when I was an AWS noob, I wonder what other people have done?”.
-I had the idea to have a peek at what S3 buckets are available without proper permissions on them.
-My “friend” decided to create a script that does the following:
+This incident made me curious about how many other S3 buckets might have improper permissions.
+A script was created that:

-Loads a dictionary file with an English wordlist
+1. Loads a dictionary file with an English wordlist
-Loop through each word that is greater than 3 letters (minimum bucket length), check that bucket exists If bucket exists, attempt to list objects in the bucket.
-Continue on exception, attempt to download one file if successful.
+2. Loops through each word greater than 3 letters (minimum bucket length)
-There is some error checking involved in this of course, for example: you get a different error if the bucket doesn’t exist, compared to if it is in another region.
+3. Checks if that bucket name exists
+4. If it exists, attempts to list objects and download a file

+The error checking distinguishes between non-existent buckets and buckets in different regions.

-It was staggering how many buckets are open to the public – not just static assets, either, but people’s and business’s personal files.
-Unfortunately my “friend” doesn’t have the script anymore (damn Slack free version history!), most people will be able to recreate it themselves – it was only about 40 lines.
+The results were staggering – many buckets are publicly accessible, containing not just static assets but personal and business files.
+The script was about 40 lines of code.

-Anyway, in conclusion, it was a serious wakeup call and I advise you to check your own bucket permissions.
+This was a serious wake-up call.
+Check your bucket permissions.